 Allopathic treatment using synthetic drugs has only been part of mainstream health care for a relatively short period in time.
 It became important in the latter 19th and early 20th century.
 The healing arts of humans have been going for far longer than so called 'modern medicine'.
 Chinese herbal medicine has a written history of over 3000 years and Ayurveda goes back over 5000 years.

 One important holistic principle is that each individual is different and we each have a unique mind, body and soul.
 Our uniqueness, and our seemingly random behavior patterns are the results of our own long historical trial with the natural environment that has been run over many generations.
 Each one of us has our own path in life to walk and the emotional reasons that prevent us from comfortably doing so are just as important as the physiological and anatomical aspects of our bodies when they malfunction.
 We do not merely confine ourselves to mechanical factors and considerations, we are also concerned with the uniqueness of every single person, what makes them tick and what makes them happy.
-Holistic medicine at its core is about emphasizing happiness and assisting others at all levels.
+Holistic medicine at its core is about emphasising happiness and assisting others at all levels.
 We learn that the benefits bestowed by nature are sometimes just simple considerations such as clean fresh air, sleep and relaxation, simple exercise such as walking bare foot along a sandy beach.
 By automatically acknowledging factors as these, we can often achieve better levels of motivation and increase function to the body, mind and spirit.

 Some further reading: